hwj0418/webgallery/hw1-hwj0418/README.md

-The objective of these assignments is to build an application called *The Web Gallery* where users can share pictures and comments.
+This is an application called *The Web Gallery* where users can share pictures and comments.
 This application is similar to existing web applications such as Facebook (the photo album part), Picasa or Flickr.

-# Building the frontend

-In this first assignment, we will concentrate on the front-end only.
+Here we will concentrate on the front-end only.
 Users will be able to add images to the gallery.
 Our app will have two URLs:

 - `/index.html` is the main page where users can browse through images, add new images and comment.